TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 Update pupil progress towards Attainment Targets.
 {:.lead}

-Open.

-1. Programme of Study Tracking Marksheets
+## Open Programme of Study Tracking Marksheets

+1. Open the {% include glossarytooltip.html explain="Menu" %}.
+1. Use the {% include glossarytooltip.html explain="Menu Search" %} to find **Programme of Study Tracking Marksheets**.
-1. Choose your Scheme
+1. Choose your {% include glossarytooltip.html explain="Scheme" %}.

 > We default to the DfE National Curriculum Scheme.
 Your Assessment Coordinator can customise the Scheme to the school's needs.
-{:.note}

-{:start="2"}
+{:start="4"}

 1. Choose a Class

-> We default to your current class.
-{:.note}

-{:start="3"}

 1. Choose the Subject and Strand.
-1. Choose the Assessment Period.
+1. Choose the {% include glossarytooltip.html explain="Assessment Period" %}.

-> The Assessment Period enables your school to track progress over time.
-{:.tip}

-The pupils listed are those in the group on the supplied date.
+> The pupils listed are those in the group on the supplied date.
 You can change the **Effective Date** if needed.

-## Recording assessments
+{% include faq.html explain="Recording assessments" %}

 You can record assessments at the Strand level, or the Subject level.